Rent to Buy Mortgages

 You must also have a good credit history.

-How to get a Rent to Buy mortgage
+How to get a Rent-to-Buy mortgage

 As mentioned above, Rent to Buy is offered by housing associations.